it's a game

 And who are you to define that some random AI generated image wasn't made with purpose?
 With a reason behind it?

-That's like saying John Vomiting Paint on a Canvas isn't art when it clearly is, even if it was pretentious as fuck art, still is art regardless.
+That's like saying John Vomiting Paint on a Canvas isn't art when it clearly is, even if it was pretentious as frick art, still is art regardless.

 As you (and I and others) have been saying through the whole thread - AI is nothing but a tool to speed up an existing process.